-OPEB is health insurance coverage under several programs that provide implicit subsidies.
-Total unfunded OPEB liabilities total \$1.1 billion and are generally funded on a pay-go basis with a portion of police-related liabilities funded by the City of Las Vegas.
-The OPEB reserve fund had a balance of approximately \$88 million of assets as of FY2016, after a large portion was used to purchase the LVMPD headquarters for \$208.4 million a few years ago.
-However, lease payments from LVMPD of approximately \$13 million annually will continue, and the county will use these funds as assets to fund OPEB.
-Also, recently created OPEB trust funds had net assets of \$90 million as of FY2016.
-The county does not anticipate making additional deposits to the OPEB trust for FY2017, but its OPEB internal service fund is still expected to receive over \$16 million annually from interdepartmental contributions.
+OPEB are health insurance coverage under several programs that provide implicit retiree subsidies.
+The county's reported total unfunded OPEB liabilities total \$896.7 million and are generally funded on a pay-go basis with a portion of police-related liabilities funded by the City of Las Vegas. lease payments from LVMPD of over \$13 million annually continue, and the county uses these payments to fund OPEB as well over \$16 million of interdepartmental contributions.
+Also, in fiscal 2017 the county reorganized its OPEB funds under GASB 75 into a special revenue fund with reserves of over \$111 million.

-Management and Governance: Prudent and Conservative Leadership
+Management and governance: prudent and conservative leadership

 The county's management team is strong and operating performance benefits from conservative stewardship.
 Management also strategically reduced available reserves in the recent recession and annual deficits have transitioned to surpluses.
 Importantly, the budget always assumes a full draw on the large balance in the capital projects fund despite only a limited pipeline of projects, and the sizable balance remains a significant component of the county's available reserves and liquidity.
+Also, recent general fund deficits are not indicative of structural imbalance, rather transfers of reserves in excess of expectations - from the prior year - to the capital projects fund that are still considered available reserves for operating funds.

 Nevada Counties have an Institutional Framework score of Aa, which is high compared to the nation.
 Institutional Framework scores measure a sector's legal ability to increase revenues and decrease expenditures.
-The sector's major revenue sources include state-shared excise taxes distributed by a longstanding formula, and property taxes that are subject to abatement and overlapping rate limits.
+The sector's major revenue sources include stateshared excise taxes distributed by a longstanding formula, and property taxes that are subject to abatement and overlapping rate limits.
 However, the property tax caps of up to 3% or 8%, by class, still allows for moderate revenue-raising ability.
 Unpredictable revenue fluctuations tend to be moderate, or between 5-10% annually.
 Across the sector, fixed and mandated costs are generally less than 25% of expenditures.
 Nevada is a Right to Work state, providing significant expenditure-cutting ability.
 Unpredictable expenditure fluctuations tend to be minor, under 5% annually.